Ad blocking started out as a byproduct of procrastination.

 A drop in the performance of your campaigns could very well be due to ad blocking.
 If that’s the case, ad blockers are costing you money – even if just 5% of the ads you pay for are blocked, that’s still a serious chunk of your advertising budget.

 So, what can advertisers do to protect themselves?
+Here’s how ad blockers work and what you need to know about them.

 Ad blockers operate in much the same way on desktop and mobile, but the differences in how consumers use the internet on these devices means that the impact of ad blocking is diminished on mobile ad campaigns.